Home Storage Solution 101

 3. Under‑Bench Storage

 If you have a small entryway bench, make the most of the space underneath it.
-Under-bench shoe storage is a great way to tuck away shoes while keeping them easily accessible.
-You can find benches with built-in cubbies or storage baskets, or simply place a few shoe racks beneath a standard bench.
+Entryway benches with built‑in cubbies or storage baskets are a great way to tuck away shoes while keeping them easily accessible.
+You can also place a few shoe racks beneath a standard bench.

 4. Invest in Shoe Cabinets